 - Lighting - How's the lighting in your area?
 A dimly lit space isn't going to wow your bidders (or provide them with enough light to see what they are actually bidding on).

 - Presentation - We've seen some auctions where they had a big and open auction area, with everything displayed nicely, well lit, etc. However, we've also seen auctions where the physical items were left "behind the scenes" and only item images and descriptions were set up in acrylic stands.
 There is nothing wrong with either of these, as both were effective for their situations.
-Know your event, know your audience, and plan your auction item display accordingly.
+Know your event, know your audience, and plan your auction item displays accordingly.

 The location of your auction is also important.
 A couple things you might consider: